Zogoo/mystery_lunch/README.md

 # Work in progress

 1. Homepage
-- Display the current mystery partners  - _Back-end side feature is ready, only need to show next partner of next month_
+- Display the current mystery partners  - _Done.
+User able to see previous and next partner._
 - For every employee, display: photo, name and department name - _Done._
-- Filter by department - _Works in admin/dashboard.
-But also need to add into admin/users page_
+- Filter by department - _Done.
+Admin user able to search by department name_
 - Allow the user to see all mystery partners from previous months - _Done. user/index page will show all previous partners_
 2. Employees management
 - Restricted area (requires authentication) - _Done._